azurecitadel/azurecitadel.github.io/guides/prereqs/subscription.md

 ## Verification

-Once the account is enabled, prove that it is working correctly by logging into the portal at [http://portal.azure.com](http://portal.azure.com).
+Once the account is enabled, prove that it is working correctly by
+* logging into the portal at [http://portal.azure.com](http://portal.azure.com)
+* create a Resource Group called 'Azure101IaaS' in West Europe